King Kong: Ownership rights

 While one of the most famous movie icons in history, King Kong's intellectual property status has been questioned since his creation, featuring in numerous allegations and court battles.
 The rights to the character have always been split up with no single exclusive rights holder.
 Different parties have also contested that various aspects are public domain material and therefore ineligible for copyright status.

 When Merian C. Cooper created King Kong, he assumed that he owned the character, which he had conceived in 1929, outright.
 Cooper maintained that he had only licensed the character to RKO for the initial film and sequel, but had otherwise owned his own creation.
 In 1935, Cooper began to feel something was amiss when he was trying to get a Tarzan vs. King Kong project off the ground for Pioneer Pictures (where he had assumed management of the company).
 After David O. Selznick suggested the project to Cooper, the flurry of legal activity over using the Kong character that followed—Pioneer had become a completely independent company by this time and access to properties that RKO felt were theirs was no longer automatic—gave Cooper pause as he came to realize that he might not have full control over this product of his own imagination after all.

 Years later in 1962, Cooper found out that RKO was licensing the character through John Beck to Toho studios in Japan for a film project called King Kong vs. Godzilla.
 Cooper had assumed his rights were unassailable and was bitterly opposed to the project.
 In 1963 he filed a lawsuit to enjoin distribution of the movie against John Beck, as well as Toho and Universal (the film's U.S. copyright holder).
 Cooper discovered that RKO had also profited from licensed products featuring the King Kong character such as model kits produced by Aurora Plastics Corporation.
-Cooper's executive assistant, Charles B. FitzSimons, stated that these companies should be negotiating through him and Cooper for such licensed products and not RKO.
+Cooper's executive assistant, Charles B. FitzSimons, said that these companies should be negotiating through him and Cooper for such licensed products and not RKO.
 In a letter to Robert Bendick, Cooper stated: